CuriousGeorge121/infosys222/week03/week03.md

 ## Data modelling
-- Data modelling is the __process of creating a data model__ for a given set of data
+- Data modelling is the _process of creating a data model_ for a given set of data
-	- conceptual, logical and physical
+	- conceptual → logical → physical

-- How data are defined, structured and stored would have a __significant implication__ to how they can be accessed and manipulated
+- How data are defined, structured and stored would have a _significant implication_ to how they can be accessed and manipulated

-	<i class="fa fa-question-circle-o"></i> What makes a good data model?
+- 🤔 What makes a good data model?

 - During the stage of physical data modelling it is often necessary to consider the data model’s impact on the efficiency of database operations